 Jim Guszcza, chief data scientist, Deloitte Consulting LLP

 Tanya Ott: I’m Tanya Ott.
 This is the Press Room.
-And today, we’re kicking off a series of podcasts recorded at Georgetown University— where Deloitte’s Centers for Government Insights and Integrated Research recently held a one-day conference to explore how behavioral science and data science can help governments, universities, and businesses address some of their most challenging problems.
+And today, we’re kicking off a series of podcasts recorded at Georgetown University— where Deloitte’s Centers for Government Insights and Integrated Research recently held a one-day conference to explore how behavioural science and data science can help governments, universities and businesses address some of their most challenging problems.

 What’s a Nudgapalooza, you say?
-Well, it’s basically one researcher after another on the topic of behavioral nudges, and there’s one guy who can really explain it.
+Well, it’s basically one researcher after another on the topic of behavioural nudges and there’s one guy who can really explain it.

 Jim Guszcza: My background is somewhat idiosyncratic.
-I was not trained in behavioral science.
+I was not trained in behavioural science.
 I didn't get a PhD in this domain.
 My PhD is actually in philosophy.

 After I got my PhD in philosophy, I became what we now call a data scientist, but that didn't exist when I started working in this area.

 Tanya Ott: Jim trained to be an actuary.
-And he was one until he, as he says, backed into understanding the importance of what we now call behavioral economics—or nudge.
+And he was one until he, as he says, backed into understanding the importance of what we now call behavioural economics—or nudge.

-Today, Jim is really interested in the intersection between behavioral insight and technologies like artificial intelligence that increasingly surround us.
+Today, Jim is really interested in the intersection between behavioural insight and technologies like artificial intelligence that increasingly surround us.